India, Pakistan agree to stop firing after military-level talks

 “After a long night of talks mediated by the United States, I am pleased to announce that India and Pakistan have agreed to a FULL AND IMMEDIATE CEASEFIRE,” Trump said on social media.
 “Congratulations to both Countries on using common sense and great intelligence.
 Thank you for your attention to this matter!”

-US Secretary of State Marco Rubio said on social media that New Delhi and Islamabad had agreed to “start talks on a broad set of issues at a neutral site”.
+US Secretary of State Marco Rubio claimed on social media that New Delhi and Islamabad had agreed to “start talks on a broad set of issues at a neutral site”.

 “We commend Prime Ministers [Narendra Modi] and [Shehbaz] Sharif on their wisdom, prudence, and statesmanship in choosing the path of peace,” Rubio said.